c0ze/arda.karaduman.web.tr/cv.md

 it was not what I wanted to do.
 Between 1998 and 2000 I was busy with my band, and trying to decide what I wanted to do with my life.
 My band was called [Pagan](https://myspace.com/pagantr) which I formed with some high school friends.
 We were one of the first Black Metal bands to come from Turkey.
-In the mean time I began working in an Internet Service Provider with the recommendation of a friend.
+In the mean time I began working in an Internet Service Provider which were quite new.
 Internet was getting popular in Turkey at that time, with people using dial up services with 56k modems.
 I was interested in this new technology, mainly because I had a 14k modem since 1996 and was using very first Internet services like ICQ, e-mail, IRC for a while.

 The first ISP I worked for was [SuperOnline](http://www.superonline.net/), one of the most important initial ISPs of Turkey.
 Today they are still around, but not as big as they used to be.
-I started as a technical support desk agent there as I knew how to use the internet, and could help people get connected.
+I started as a technical support desk agent there, as I knew how to use the internet, and could help people get connected.
 While I was working there, I was inspired by the IT industry and decided to do my major in Computer Science.
 In year 2000 I began my studies in [Istanbul Bilgi University](http://www.bilgi.edu.tr/en/).
 Bilgi University is a private university, but I had